mzazon/awesome-cloud-projects/aws/sagemaker-mlops-pipeline/sagemaker-mlops-pipeline.md

    echo "✅ Created and uploaded training script"
    ```

+   The training script is now uploaded to S3 and ready to be used by SageMaker training jobs.
+This script follows SageMaker conventions for argument parsing and model persistence, ensuring compatibility with the automated training pipeline.

 5. **Create Model Testing BuildSpec**:

+   The testing BuildSpec implements comprehensive model validation by deploying models to temporary endpoints and performing functional testing.
+This stage ensures model quality before production deployment by validating prediction capabilities and model integrity.
+The automated testing approach reduces manual validation overhead while maintaining high confidence in model reliability.

    ```bash
    # Create buildspec for model testing